Expand access to education and career pathways for the millions of American adults without a high school diploma.

 Without graduating high school, millions of Americans are unable to pursue further education, get better jobs, or fully contribute to our society and economy.
 We must maximize the untapped potential of these adults.

-The Alliance for Adult Education’s mission is to unite public and industry leaders to expand career and educational pathways for the millions of adults without a high school diploma.
+The Alliance for Adult Education Foundation’s mission is to unite public and industry leaders to expand career and educational pathways for the millions of adults without a high school diploma.

 To advocate for the millions of adults who did not complete their high school education.
 We must get them funding and support so they are no longer gated in their educational and career pursuits.